MEDICARE FOR ALL

 Above all, we must address climate change with tremendous urgency.
 Saving our planet and our people from global warming is a moral imperative, but it's also an economic opportunity.
 I created Lean & Green Michigan to help businesses and nonprofits retrofit their buildings for energy efficiency, water efficiency and renewable energy like solar.
 We have facilitated over $20 million in clean energy projects, creating well-paying jobs, making our businesses more efficient and competitive, and reducing our carbon footprint.

 I know from experience that we can speed the deployment of electric vehicles, solar, wind, biomass, and other clean energy along with advanced batteries to store the new energy we create.
-In Congress, I will help make our state a leader in clean energy technology, which will create reliable, good-paying jobs, protect the environment and keep communities safe from pollutants.
+I have helped and will continue to help make our state a leader in clean energy technology, which will create reliable, good-paying jobs, protect the environment and keep communities safe from pollutants.

 HUMAN RIGHTS FOR ALL

 Every person is precious; every person is made in God’s image.
 We have to defend the human rights of every person.
 That is not negotiable.
-In Congress, I will work to unite all people around the need for full rights, freedom and opportunities for everyone.
+If re-elected, I will continue working to unite all people around the need for full rights, freedom and opportunities for everyone.

 I believe LGBT+ people are to be celebrated and their human rights must be protected.
-Congress should bar discrimination against LGBT+ people on all fronts – housing, employment, public accommodation, banking, adoption, and more.
+While the recent Supreme Court ruling on workplace discrimination was a major victory, Congress should work to bar discrimination against LGBT+ people on all fronts – housing, public accommodation, banking, adoption, and more.